 13. Visit the exclusive Satellite Island

 This small private island is home to one of Tasmania’s most exclusive accommodations on offer and is one of the most remote locations on earth to find yourself.
-Its such a secret that most locals don’t even know it exists!
+It’s such a secret that most locals don’t even know it exists!
+Be sure to plan your stay in advance as this is one of the most sought after accommodation locations in Tasmania.
 (Image: Satellite Island).

 14. See the Maria Island Painted Cliffs

 Hiding neatly away on Maria Island are Tasmania’s painted cliffs, a favourite among photographers and nature enthusiasts.
 The best time of day to see the painted cliffs is for sunset, so be sure to book yourself an overnight stay on the island if you wish to capture them in their best light.

 15. Stand at the top of “The Neck” Bruny Island

 …Because who wouldn’t want to stand here!?
 Bruny Island is a short ferry ride from the mainland, with the departure point at Kettering just an hours drive from Hobart, Tasmania’s capital.
 Once you arrive on the island, there’s plenty of local hot spots to discover including fresh seasonal produce from local producers, with seafood and Bruny Island cheese being top choices.
 Get ready to be spoiled for choice!
 We recommend stay a night or two to really switch on to island time.

 Stay: Adventure Bay Retreat Bruny Island

 16. Take the plunge at Derby’s Floating Sauna